We found 5 providers with an interest in gastrointestinal problems and who accept Blue Cross Blue Shield HMO near Frisco, TX.

-Dr. Octavio De La Pena is an adult gastroenterologist in Frisco, TX.
-He attended medical school at La Salle University, Mexican Faculty of Medicine.
-Dr. De La Pena's residency was performed at a hospital affiliated with the University of Texas Medical Branch at Galveston and a hospital affiliated with the University of Wisconsin.
-His areas of expertise include colon problems, gastric (stomach) ulcer, and screening colonoscopy.
-He is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
-He speaks Spanish.
-Dr. De La Pena is affiliated with Centennial Medical Center, Baylor Scott & White Health, and Texas Health Presbyterian Hospital Plano.
+Dr. Octavio De La Pena is a gastroenterologist in Frisco, TX.
+Dr. De La Pena's areas of clinical interest consist of colon problems, gastric (stomach) ulcer, and screening colonoscopy.
+He honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
+He graduated from La Salle University, Mexican Faculty of Medicine.
+His residency was performed at a hospital affiliated with the University of Texas Medical Branch at Galveston and a hospital affiliated with the University of Wisconsin.
+Dr. De La Pena is conversant in Spanish.
+He is professionally affiliated with Centennial Medical Center, Baylor Scott & White Health, and Texas Health Presbyterian Hospital Plano.

 Relevant Interests: , gastric (stomach) ulcer, colon problems